-Points that emerged out of discussion with project proposer of BRIEN HOLDEN VISION INSTITUTE
+Points that emerged out of discussion with project proposer of BRIEN HOLDEN VISION INSTITUTE evaluator also conducted the external evaluation of the GSKZN project which later helped in the conceptualization of the GSS project.

 • It was communicated that the success of the Giving Sight to Kwazulu Natal provided both the template and framework for this project.
 The proposer was also happy that the